Catch-up-TV-and-More/Catch-up-TV-and-More.github.io/README.md

-# Catch-up TV & More Jekyll website sources
+# Catch-up TV & More website

-This branch contains the Jekyll project allowing to build the [Catch-up TV & More official website](https://catch-up-tv-and-more.github.io).
+This repository contains [Catch-up TV & More official website](https://catch-up-tv-and-more.github.io) on `master` branch and Jekyll source files allowing of build the website on `jekyll-source` branch.

 ## How to modify the website

-1. Install Bundler and Jekyll
+1. Install Bundler and Jekyll on your local machine

 ```
 gem install bundler jekyll